-In fact, the main room displays a multicolored floral motif inside tangential circles while the little exedra is decorated with geometric patterns and Solomon's knots.
+In fact, in the main compartment you can appreciate a polychrome floral motif contained in tangent circles to each other, while the small esedra is decorated with geometric motifs and knots of Solomon.

-Whatever the place was actually used for, it certainly belonged to a sumptuous Roman villa of the second century A.D.
-In its panoramic setting, the large villa seems to have belonged to the wealthy Domizi family.
+Whatever the actual function of the place, it certainly belonged to a sumptuous Roman villa from the second century A.D.
+Located, in a panoramic position.
+The large villa seems to have belonged to the rich Domizi family.